Divesh-Otwani/therapy-assistant/README.md

 ```

+# General Direction Now

+ * Converting the data we pull or read to nice views via adapters
+    * Basically populating a bunch of listviews or gridviews

+# This week

+ * Fix a tiny UI thing to look nice (if you have time)

-# Things to do in next week
+# Things to do in next, next week

- * Divesh: Have 5 basic activities for exercises + home ready -- even if they
-   just display text (but in the right spots with good extensible changeable
-   layouts)
- * Brian: Pair program with Zach on (1) the several resources classes and (2)
-   making 3 resource activities; really basic (display text but in the right
-   places)
- * Yasmine: Implement pulling of resources.
+ * Change names for Resource classes and layout/resources to be general and not
+   cbt specific
+ * Make an activity to display each type of resource (Or call another app on
+   click): e.g. article resource v.s. video resource

 # Things To Discuss